-Personnel, Partners, External Service Providers and Visitors must not take photos, videos or voice recordings of children for personal use, and must only use CARE owned devices.
+Personnel, Partners, External Service Providers and Visitors must not take photographs or videos of children for personal use.

 Photos, images, videos or other likenesses of children and/or personal information related to children that could compromise their care and protection or be considered exploitative will not be made available through any form of media, including social media and any encrypted messaging platform.
 Images of children are not to be accompanied by any identifying information relating to their location or place of residence.
 Images with corresponding text which may identify a child should be removed.